mrkpatchaa/react-native-ssl-pinning/README.md

-# SSL experimentation in React Native
+# Communicating over SSL in React Native

 This project aims to show different cases of communication over SSL between your React Native application and your api.